cyrille-feu/cyrille-feu/README.md

 This interest lead me to enroll at AIMS for a master’s degree in industrial mathematics where I am currently gaining remarkable skills and experience in the fields of data science and machine learning.

-- 🔭 I’m currently working on a Computer Vision project.
+- 🔭 I’m currently working on a Anomaly detection in multivariate time series project.
-- 🌱 I’m currently learning best practices for **NLP** and **Computer Vision**.
 - 👯 I’m looking to collaborate on any **AI** or **Web Development** project.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about **ML** or **Data Science**